The Elephant Curve: Description

 There are four main conclusions that can be drawn from the elephant curve in relation to globalization’s effect on income inequality.
 Beginning with the tail portion of the graph, in the past two decades the very poorest citizens of the world have experienced almost no benefits from the rise of globalization.
 This reflects the low growth that has occurred in the poorest countries, specifically countries in Sub-Saharan Africa.
 The middle section of the graph, from the 10th percentile to the 50th percentile, represents the global middle class.
-The growth that occurs in this section of the population reflects the fast growth of many countries that were once considered “developing countries” such as China or India.
-The sharp downward curve that resembles the downward slope of the elephant’s trunk represents the upper-middle class.
-This class has experienced little to no growth in wages as a result of globalization in the years between 1988 to 2008.
+The growth that occurs in this section of the population reflects the fast economic growth of many countries that were once considered “developing countries” such as China or India.
+The sharp downward curve that resembles the downward slope of the elephant’s trunk represents the global upper-middle class, corresponding to the working and middle class of richer countries.
+This class has experienced little to no growth in wages during the globalization in the years between 1988 and 2008.
 Lastly, the upward sloping part of the graph that resembles the tip of the elephant’s trunk represents the global elites who have experienced tremendous growth as a result of the globalization of the aforementioned years.
 Of these global elites, those belonging to the top 1% have had a notable increase in income growth, which has led many, including the creators of the graph, to deem the top 1% as the “winners” of income growth due to globalization.